 Whew.
 Math is hard.

 That $180/year gives you access to almost any music ever made in the history of the world.
-You get curated playlists made by smart people at Apple Music, access to social connections to artists and friends, and the freedom from ever having to worry that you don’t have a copy of Bob Marley’s Greatest Hits album for the beach2.
+You get curated playlists made by smart people at Apple Music, access to social connections to artists and friends, and the freedom from ever having to worry that you don't have a copy of Bob Marley's Greatest Hits album for the beach[footnote]Provided that there's a decent internet connection at the beach.[/footnote].

 The key difference between Apple Music and iTunes Match is that if you stop paying for Apple Music, all that music is gone.
 You no longer have access to any of the music.